aletheon/eleutherios-website/README.md

 - Builds capacity (Service providers can scale their forum or network)
 - Share data (Service providers can share their data or information with one another)
 - Improves livelihoods or equality (Service providers can create new businesses or business models)
-- Reduces waste and inefficiencies (Service providers can manage the entire value chain from supplier to consumer)
+- Reduces waste, carbon emissions or inefficiences (Service providers can manage the entire value chain from supplier to consumer)

 ![currentOverview](./src/assets/currentOverview3.png)